How Bridge to Kubernetes works

-When a request with the GENERATED_NAME subdomain is received on the cluster, a kubernetes-route-as=GENERATED_NAME header is added to the to the request.
+When the cluster receives a request with the GENERATED_NAME subdomain, it adds a kubernetes-route-as=GENERATED_NAME header to the request.
 The envoy pods handle routing that request to the appropriate service in the cluster.
-If the request is routed to the service that is being worked on in isolation, that request is redirected to your development computer by the remote agent.
+For a request to the service that is being worked on in isolation, the cluster redirects the request to your development computer by the remote agent.

-When a request without the GENERATED_NAME subdomain is received on the cluster, no header is added to the request.
+When the cluster receives a request without the GENERATED_NAME subdomain, it doesn't add a header to the request.
 The envoy pods handle routing that request to the appropriate service in the cluster.
-If the request is routed to the service that is being replaced, that request is instead routed to the original service instead of the remote agent.
+For a request for the service that is being replaced, the pods route it to the original service instead of the remote agent.

 Each service on your cluster must forward the kubernetes-route-as=GENERATED_NAME header when making additional requests.
 For example, when serviceA receives a request, it then makes a request to serviceB before return a response.
 In this example, serviceA needs to forward the kubernetes-route-as=GENERATED_NAME header in its request to serviceB.
 Some languages, such as ASP.NET, may have methods for handling header propagation.

-When you disconnect from your cluster, by default, Bridge to Kubernetes will remove all the envoy pods and the duplicate service.
+When you disconnect from your cluster, by default, Bridge to Kubernetes removes all the envoy pods and the duplicate service.

 kubectl delete deployment routingmanager-deployment -n NAMESPACE kubectl delete service routingmanager-service -n NAMESPACE